tundeLayan/ttt-boldo/README.md

 # Profold Project Scaffold

-This document details the scaffold project, demonstrating the application of our [project organization guidelines](README-GUIDELINE.md).
+This document details the scaffold project.
 We'll explore the structure, features, and the benefits they bring to to our Next.js development workflow.

 ## Project Overview